Before you dive into the gallery…

 Many of the Mothers missed the opportunity to go to school, so since February 2018, they’ve arrived 2 hours early to their meetings to do an hour of literacy and an hour of maths, with local tutor, Michael Jefwa.
 They’re now able to read and write and this has been a vital element in enabling the community to lift itself out of poverty.
 It’s all very well having 200 spare mangoes from the trees you’re growing, but you can’t take them to market if you’re unable to count out a money exchange.

-Find out more about their amazing achievements by clicking the buttons above.
+Find out more about their amazing achievements by clicking the images above.